Pixel Opas flash transceiver review

 Graph comparing maximum shutter speeds possible with different wireless triggers

 One of the unique selling points for the Opas is its compatibility with Pixel’s King TTL trigger.
 Using the two together allows photographers to combine manual and automatic flashes.
-It is also reported that the Opas will support hypersync when triggered by a King transmitter.
+It is also reported that the Opas will support manual high speed sync when triggered by a King transmitter.

 Pixel Opas rear view